-The following graph shows a comparison from November 14, 2013 (the date our common stock commenced trading on The NASDAQ Global Market) through December 31, 2013 of the cumulative total return for our common stock, the NASDAQ Composite Index and NASDAQ Medical Equipment Index.
+The following graph shows a comparison from November 14, 2013 (the date our common stock commenced trading on The NASDAQ Global Market) through December 31, 2014 of the cumulative total return for our common stock, compared against the NASDAQ Composite Index and NASDAQ Medical Equipment Index.
 The graph assumes an initial investment of \$100 on November 14, 2013.
 The comparisons in the graph are not intended to forecast or be indicative of possible future performance of our common stock.

-The preceding graph and related information shall not be deemed "soliciting material," shall not be deemed "filed" with the SEC, shall not be subject to the liabilities of Section 18 of the Securities Exchange Act of 1934, as amended, and shall not be incorporated by reference in any of our filings under the Securities Act of 1933, as amended, or the Securities Exchange Act of 1934, as amended, whether made before or after the date hereof and irrespective of any general incorporation language in any such filing.
+The preceding graph and related information shall not be deemed "soliciting material," shall not be deemed "filed" with the SEC, shall not be subject to the liabilities of Section 18 of the Exchange Act, and shall not be incorporated by reference in any of our filings under the Securities Act or the Exchange Act whether made before or after the date hereof and irrespective of any general incorporation language in any such filing.